howerj/lfsr/readme.md

 # Instruction Set and System Design

-A short summary of the instruction set and design
+A short summary of the instruction set and design:

 * The machine is an accumulator based machine.
 * All instructions are 16-bits in length.